RenceYagi143/merchant_ayoo_superfinal1/README.md

 ## 🙌 Acknowledgements

 * Designed and built by Terence and Hamid
-* Backend powered by Backendless
+* Backend powered by Firestore